composer/composer/doc/articles/handling-private-packages-with-satis.md

 # Private Packagist

-[Private Packagist](https://packagist.com) is a commercial package hosting product offering professional support as well as a web UI to manage everything and a better integration with Composer.
-It also provides mirroring for packages' zip files which makes installs faster and independent from third party systems - e.g. you can still deploy if GitHub is down as we have your zip files mirrored.
+[Private Packagist](https://packagist.com) is a commercial package hosting product offering professional support and web based management of private and public packages, and granular access permissions.
+Private Packagist provides mirroring for packages' zip files which makes installs faster and independent from third party systems - e.g. you can deploy even if GitHub is down because your zip files are mirrored.

-It is also provided as either a hosted solution or on-premise self-hosted solution, providing an easy set up experience to all.
+Private Packagist is available as a hosted SaaS solution or as an on-premise self-hosted package, providing an easy interactive set up experience.

-Private Packagist's revenue is also used to pay for Composer and Packagist.org development and hosting so using it is a good way to support the open source part of this project financially.
-You can find more information about how to set it up and use it on [Packagist.com](https://packagist.com).
+Some of Private Packagist's revenue is used to pay for Composer and Packagist.org development and hosting so using it is a good way to support the maitenance of these open source projects financially.
+You can find more information about how to set up your own package archive on [Packagist.com](https://packagist.com).

 # Satis